Ottodix/Eole-foobar-theme/README.md

 ## Participate to the theme

 If you've got some knowledge in javascript, feel free to suggest code performance improvements, to report bugs and their fixes.
 Open an issue ticket, share the code, or do a pull request, I'll review it and merge it to the master code.
-I can also add your github account to the collaborators of this repository, just ask!
+I can also add your github account to the collaborators of this repository, just ask.

 ## Preview